Integrative-Transcriptomics/Daccor/README.md

 - EAGER for the <pre<code>reconstruct</code></pre> subprogram (DOI: 10.1186/s13059-016-0918-z)

 ## generating the jar file
-A precombiled jar file can be found in the folder "precombiledJar"
+A precombiled jar file can be found in the folder "Releases"
 This program can be built with gradle (https://gradle.org). for that just type

 `gradle build`